If you run an older cannabis testing facility in the state of California, then this article is for you.

-Originally, you submitted SOPs as a theory, but when you reapply for an annual license, you’ll need to fine-tune and update your methods.
+Originally, you submitted SOPs before the new rigorous method validation enforcement, but when you reapply for a renewal license, you’ll need to fine-tune and update your methods.

-Some reports include over 100 points of raw data!
+Some validation reports include over 100 pages of raw data!

 Yeah, these things can get BEEFY.

-At Be Green Legal, we can review and rewrite your SOPs and make sure they adhere to BCC testing regulations.
+At Be Green Legal, we can review your validation packets, rewrite your SOPs and make sure they adhere to BCC testing regulations.